MartijnWisse/mirte_workshop/README.md

 ### 3. First login

 In the VS Code web editor, open a new terminal.
 You will be asked to choose a new password.
 After changing the password you may have to log in again.
-*note: in Linux, you don't see what you type in the password field, for safety.*
+*note: in Linux, you don't see what you type in the password field, this is for improved security.*

 Share the new password with your team members.
 They can log in simultaneously from their own laptops.